tamht298/100-days-of-code-angular/day-4/en.Day-04-ANGULAR-STRUCTURE-DIRECTIVE.md

 ```
 Ok, we now can display view depending on the data with the value that the expression returns.
 Displays if **Truthy**, **Falsy** doesn't.

-With the Angular's built-in directive, the component's httml template is very flexible.
+With the Angular's built-in directive, the component's HTML template is very flexible.

 So what if we want to use **IF-ELSE**.
-How we do it!
-Maybe you'll think about the negative statement of IF statement?
-Right, it's completely.
+How we do it?
+Maybe you'll think about the negative statement of the IF statement?
+Right, it's ultimately.

 ```angular2html
 <div *ngIf="user.age >= 13">